|about the book

 Can We Still Homeschool?

 by Julie Shepherd Knapp, copyright 2006

 The short answer is -- yes!
 The long answer is -- you need to figure out how to make it work out for

 There are many single parent homeschool families, and homeschool families where both parents work

 full time.
-Needless to say, it takes a lot more organization and planning to make homeschooling work when
+Needless to say, it takes a lot more organization and planning to make homeschooling work

 The good news is that, for younger children, a few hours a day is plenty of time... and, for older

 you are away.

 So, it really comes down to a few basic questions: